microsoft/TemplateStudio/docs/features/multiple-views.md

 ```

  ### 2. Handle the DetailPage released event.
  WindowManagerService holds a reference to each window opened.
 It's important to remove this reference once the window is closed to avoid memory leaks.
-Suscribe to Release event on the window's ViewLifetimeControl instance to remove this page from `WindowManagerService.Current.SecondaryViews`:
+Suscribe to the Release event on the window's ViewLifetimeControl instance to remove this page from `WindowManagerService.Current.SecondaryViews`:

 **MVVMBasic, MVVMLight, Prism and Caliburn.Micro**